 Implementation as Reaction Engine for PHAST

 The changes to PHAST that implement PhreeqcRM are transparent to the user; input, output, and documentation are unchanged.
-PhreeqcRM is coupled into PHAST by rewriting the code that coupled the transport calculation (Fortran) to the reaction calculations.
+The code that coupled the transport calculation (Fortran) to the reaction calculations was rewritten to use PhreeqcRM.
 The previous version of PHAST (version 2) relied on the source code of PHREEQC version 2 with additional coding to define initial and boundary conditions, transfer concentrations from transport to reaction cells, run reaction calculations, and return concentrations for transport.
-PhreeqcRM is designed to perform these functions for PHAST, and there is a close correspondence between the functions of the previous PHAST version and the methods incorporated into PhreeqcRM.
+PhreeqcRM was designed to perform these functions for PHAST, and the functions of the previous PHAST version correspond closely with the methods of PhreeqcRM.

 PHAST’s finite-difference nodes are linked to reaction cells in PhreeqcRM by a mapping that accounts for inactive zones and removes redundancies based on symmetry.
 PHAST assumes constant fluid properties and ignores changes in density and fluid volume produced by reactions.
 Concentrations are transferred to the module before reaction calculations and retrieved from the module after reaction calculations.

 Whereas, writing selected-output files was integral to the code that coupled transport and reaction calculations in the old version of PHAST, file output from PhreeqcRM is limited to a comprehensive cell-by-cell chemistry description, which is intended mainly for debugging, and a dump facility, which is intended for saving the chemical state of the calculations.
-Neither of these two output formats are intended to be used for routine output for visualization or postprocessing.
-New code is introduced to PHAST to retrieve the selected-output data, and write files in the same format as the previous version, either as text or in HDF (Hierarchical Data Format).
-Another output format is used to save solution definitions for a specified set of cells for use as boundary conditions in subsequent simulations on a smaller, more refined grid.
-Concentrations are extracted from the concentration array used for transport calculations and transferred to the utility IPhreeqc instance to create PHREEQC solutions (Concentrations2Utility method).
+Neither of these two output formats are intended for routine output for visualization or post-processing.
+New code was introduced to PHAST to retrieve the selected-output data, and write files in the same format as the previous version, either as text or in HDF (Hierarchical Data Format).
+PHAST has another output format that is used to save solution definitions for a specified set of cells for use as boundary conditions in subsequent simulations on a smaller, more refined grid.
+To recreate this file format, concentrations are extracted from the concentration array used for transport calculations and transferred to the utility IPhreeqc instance to create PHREEQC solutions (Concentrations2Utility method).
 These solution definitions in the utility instance are then speciated and written to file by the RunString method using the PHREEQC keywords RUN_CELLS and DUMP.

-The other major coding effort for the new PHAST version involves parallelizing the transport calculations for each component.
-Fortran modules are created to contain all of the data necessary to perform a transport calculation, and the logic to perform these calculations in parallel is added to the Fortran code.
-For multithreading, a single loop is parallelized with OpenMP directives that assigned component-transport calculations to individual threads.
+The other major coding effort for the new PHAST version involved parallelizing the transport calculations for each component.
+Fortran modules were written to contain all of the data necessary for a transport calculation, and methods were added to perform these calculations in parallel.
+For multithreading, a single loop was parallelized with OpenMP directives that assign component-transport calculations to individual threads.
 For multiprocessing, PHAST makes use of the same processes used to parallelize the reaction calculations.
 To do the transport calculations with MPI, the method SetMpiWorkerCallbackFortran is called by each worker process to register a Fortran subroutine.
 This Fortran subroutine has a single integer argument, and calls other Fortran subroutines (depending on the argument value) that transfer data, perform transport calculations, and retrieve data from those processes that do the transport calculations.
 The manager process sends messages to the worker processes that determine the sequence of subroutines run by the workers.

-Implementation as Reaction Engine for FEFLOW
+Implementation as the Reaction Engine for FEFLOW

-PhreeqcRM, as reaction engine for the groundwater modelling software FEFLOW [36], is implemented as an optional plugin using FEFLOW’s Interface Manager (IFM).
+PhreeqcRM is implemented as an optional plugin for the groundwater modelling software FEFLOW [36] by using FEFLOW’s Interface Manager (IFM).
 In addition to the API, the IFM provides plugin methods that execute at certain events during program flow.
 Similar to PHAST, these event-based methods are implemented as callbacks for the FEFLOW main program.
-For the problem definition, result visualization, and result storage, FEFLOW’s existing infrastructure and GUI elements are used as much as possible.
+For the problem definition, result visualization, and result storage, FEFLOW’s existing infrastructure and GUI (Graphical User Interface) elements are used as much as possible.